ivica Notes from the Underground(2023) soon to be published

 (Oops, I meant your mass x your velocity.)

-* A double (or more) star/planet/moon is possible.
+A double (or more) star/planet (Pluto) is also possible.
+Double moon?

 How elliptical is something?